top of page

 For Tenants

-1. Potential Refund: If no damage occurs, tenants can get their deposit back.
+• Potential Refund: Are pet deposits refundable?
+In many cases, yes.
+If no damage occurs, tenants can often get their deposit back.

-2. Fair Agreements: Helps clarify expectations regarding pet ownership in a rental property.
+• Fair Agreements: Helps clarify expectations regarding pet ownership in a rental unit.

 How Much is a Pet Deposit?